Yes, one avocado has only 2 net carbohydrates and is loaded with 15 grams of healthy monounsaturated fats.

 Additionally, avocados consist of approximately 12 percent polyunsaturated fat with 2.51 grams (per cup) of linoleic acid.
 This novel study suggests a benefit of linoleic acid for diabetes, LDL cholesterol, and total cholesterol.

 Avocados can help you stick with your keto diet

-Another benefit of avocados is they can make you feel full (satiated) so your hunger is diminish.
-Yet another study found on PubMed demonstrates that eating the keto-friendly avocado can influence satiety over a subsequent 3 and 5 hour period in overweight adults.
+Another benefit of avocados is they can make you feel full (satiated) so your hunger is diminished.
+Yet another study found on PubMed demonstrates that eating the keto-friendly avocado can influence satiety over a subsequent 3 and 5 hours period in overweight adults.

 The keto friendly avocado can also prevent the “Hangries”

 When you get irritable and hangry in between meals it can signify a problematic health condition.
 You can read more about what causes one to be come hangry here.
 But snacking on an avocado when it occurs can be an excellent short term solution.

 Avocado oil is also the best oil to cook with.

 An additional benefit of the avocado is that avocado oil has a very high smoke point (520 degrees).
 It doesn’t oxidize as easily as most oils.
 So you can use avocado oil to seer your keto-friendly ribeye steak and it won’t smoke up your house as much as other oils.

 Lazy keto is eating too many of the unhealthy, oxidized types of fats.